YassineElbouchaibi/YassineElbouchaibi.github.io/content/blog/rust-ownership-borrowing-lifetimes-explained/index.md

 }
 ```

 Here s is borrowed twice, immutably.
 This is legal but only because the two references are not mutable.
 If we add `let r3 = &mut s`, a mutable borrow, then this code will not compile.

+One thing to note is a borrowed variable's life should always be less or equal to its parent's life.
+For example, in the previous example, `let r1 = &s` only lives up to the availability of `let mut s=String::from("hello")`.
+Lending a borrowed value context beyond its intended scope can cause lifetime issues.

 ## Lifetimes